-Nowadays, people often accept repeated lies as truth because they don’t take the time to verify facts.
-It’s easier to consume information quickly, and when the same claim appears in multiple places, many assume it must be true.
+Today, people often accept repeated lies as truth because they rarely stop to verify facts.
+Moreover, many prefer fast consumption over critical thinking.
+As a result, when the same claim appears in multiple places, it starts to feel credible—even when it isn’t.

-Here’s the reality: a BizTalk Server environment is not just about orchestrations.
-It is a comprehensive integration platform that includes adapters, pipelines, persistence, pub-sub mechanism, business rules, tracking, BAM, EDI, and so much more.
-It’s an ecosystem built to solve enterprise-level integration challenges.
-To think all of that can simply be “migrated” into Logic Apps is not just naïve — it’s technically impossible.
+Here’s the reality: a BizTalk Server environment goes far beyond orchestrations.
+It represents a full‑featured integration platform.
+BizTalk includes adapters, pipelines, persistence, pub‑sub mechanisms, business rules, tracking, BAM, EDI, and much more.
+Together, these components form an ecosystem built for enterprise‑level integration challenges.
+Because of that, expecting to simply “migrate” all this into Logic Apps is not naïve—it’s technically impossible.

-Logic Apps is a fantastic service, and I have been one of its biggest advocates since day one.
-However, it is just one piece of the puzzle, not the entire solution.
-You cannot expect Logic Apps alone to replicate the entire BizTalk environment.
-And if someone tells you otherwise, they are either oversimplifying the truth or trying to sell you something that will not work in the long run.
+That said, Logic Apps is a fantastic service, and I’ve advocated for it since day one.
+However, it represents only one piece of the puzzle, not the entire solution.
+Logic Apps alone cannot replicate everything BizTalk provides.
+Therefore, when someone claims otherwise, they either oversimplify reality or try to sell something that will fail in the long run.

 - Logic Apps for workflows and orchestration.